Alphabetical Plant Listing

 These pebble mosaics have a rich history dating back to ancient times.
 They were used for pavements and were the earliest type of mosaic in all areas of the Eastern Mediterranean.
 They still can be admired in many Mediterranean towns and villages.

-Use stones of various colors and sizes that you may lay flat or on edge and create your design, just like the Moors in southern Spain!
+Use stones of various colors and sizes to lay flat or on edge and create your design, just like the Moors in southern Spain!

 Reminiscent of the Moorish mosaic, glazed colored tiles are very decorative and may be used to decorate walls or patio floors.

-Bursting with color, these create lively mosaics and can be used in a wide range of climates to create dramatic color accents with their rich combinations of pattern and color.
+Bursting with color, these create lively mosaics and can be used in various climates to create dramatic color accents with their rich combinations of pattern and color.

 Here they beautifully brighten up the vertical surface of the risers.

 Orange and lemon trees also add a Mediterranean touch.
-However, they will need to be planted in pots and sheltered over winter unless you live in a Mediterranean climate.
+However, they must be planted in pots and sheltered over winter unless you live in a Mediterranean climate.

 They contribute to the garden’s architectural framework and make an excellent foil.
 Omnipresent of Mediterranean gardens is the Italian cypress (Cupressus Sempervirens), a very versatile, evergreen tree that adds height and drama, provides an attractive green backdrop all year round, and is also ideal for privacy.